gagarinchain/docs/docs/consensus.md

 ### Empty blocks
 The genericQC used by a leader in some view viewNumber may not directly reference the proposal of the preceding view (viewNumber −1).
 The reason is that the leader of a preceding view fails to obtain a QC, either because there are conflicting proposals, or due to a benign crash.
-To simplify the tree structure, createLeaf extends genericQC.block with empty blocks up to the height (the number of parent links on a boock’s branch) of the proposing view, so view-numbers are equated with block heights.
+To simplify the tree structure, createLeaf extends genericQC.block with empty blocks up to the height (the number of parent links on a block’s branch) of the proposing view, so view-numbers are equated with block heights.
 As a result, the QC embedded in a block b may not refer to its parent, i.e., b.justify.block may not equal b.parent (the last block in chained.png).